zscaler/terraform-aws-zpa-app-connector-modules/examples/README.md

 ```
 Deployment Type: (ac | ac_asg):
 ac: Creates 1 new VPC with 2 public subnets and 2 App Connector private subnets; 1 IGW; 2 NAT Gateways; 2 App Connector VMs (1 per subnet/AZ) routing to the NAT Gateway in their same AZ; generates local key pair .pem file for ssh access; The number of App Connectors and subnets deployed is customizable; There are also "byo" variables providing the ability to use existing resources (VPC, subnets, IGW, NAT Gateways, IAM, Security Groups, etc.) generates local key pair .pem file for ssh access to all instances.
+Please refer to additional requirements in this deployment folder terraform.tfvars file prior to running to step through requirements to create a new App Connector Group if you do NOT already have one created or if you intend to reference any existing byo network resources.
 ac_asg: Same resource creation and "byo" options as ac deployment type, but the App Connectors VMs are instead deployed via a Launch Template in Autoscaling Group configuration.
+Please refer to additional requirements in this deployment folder terraform.tfvars file prior to running to step through requirements to create a new App Connector Group if you do NOT already have one created or if you intend to reference any existing byo network resources.
 ```

 ## Destroying the cluster